DanielSoutoV/metabarcoding/03_diversity_and_ordination.md

 ![](03_diversity_and_ordination_files/figure-gfm/simpleBoxplotANOVAbetweenSeason-2.png)<!-- -->

-We can also see differences between sampling days.
+We can also see differences between sampling days although there is none.

 ``` r
 ggplot(sample, aes(x = day, y = inv_simp)) +